Why wouldn’t you want to be read?

 I’m always a little surprised when anybody says they’d rather not have people read their writing.
 Granted, I wouldn’t want to have everyone to read everything I write and I like to think that the writing that I share with audiences now is better than the writing I wrote to share with other 10 or 20 years ago.
 But from my point of view, the main point of writing is to get other people to read it.
 Sure, there is the desire to please yourself too, but for me, the main reason why people write is because they think they have something to say to others.
 The goal then is to get other people to read that writing and for them to get something out of it.
 To me, to write only for yourself is missing at least half of the point of writing in the first place.

-2 thoughts on “Why wouldn’t you want to be read?”
+2 Replies to “Why wouldn’t you want to be read?”

 1. I was in a class at Spark East in Ypsilanti yesterday that is supposed to be helping a few of us budding entrepreneurs to write a solid business plan.
 The facilitator, a private consultant, had the same attitude about using Twitter, Facebook, Linked In, Blogging, You Tube, etc. as tools in a business marketing campaign.
 She basically said that she doesn’t want to put things out on the internet because she doesn’t want people to be able to read about her.
 She did touch on putting ads in newspapers as a way to get the word out and she mentioned that she had started a blog but it was a pain in the neck and she wishes she never started it, too much trouble.